Thomvdm/RubberDuckyLabs/README.md

 Ask the waitress for it.
 She will google it for you (takes her about 20 seconds) in the meanwhile it is still possible to continue the order.

 Good luck!

+### 2.1 Conversational tips

+A typical reply by humans will contain an Acknowledgement, Implicit confirmation and a Prompt.
+Like respectivly in the following example:

+C: Can I have a beer?

+W: Sure, we have a lot of beers.
+What can I serve?